 About the PI

 Dr. Gurkan is a member of the American Chemical Society (ACS), American Institute of Chemical Engineers (AIChE) and the Electrochemical Society (ECS).
 She currently serves as the Director for the Transport and Energy Processes Division of AIChE.
-Her publications have received more than 1500 citations since 2011 with an h-index of 14 according to Google Scholar.
+Her publications have received more than 2100 citations with an h-index of 16 according to Google Scholar.

 Dr. Gurkan is a faculty affiliate of the Great Lakes Energy Institute (GLEI) at Case Western Reserve University.

-She is the Thrust Leader and the Research Integration Office for DOE EFRC BreakthroughElectrolytes for Energy Storage (BEES).
+She is a Thrust Leader for the DOE EFRC BreakthroughElectrolytes for Energy Storage (BEES).

 CO2 capture by absorptive and electrochemical processes